wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

       $ curl http://<WEBSERVER_IP>

-The attacker endpoint connects to the victim web servers the first time.
+The attacker endpoint connects to the victim's web servers the first time.
 After the first connection, the Wazuh active response module temporarily blocks any successive connection to the web servers for 60 seconds.

 Visualize the alerts
 --------------------